 Accumulated surplus/deficit represents the Library's net economic resources.
-An accumulated surplus is an amount by which all assets (financial and non-financial) exceed liabilities and this indicates that the Library has net resources that can be used to provide future services.
+It is an amount by which all assets (financial and non-financial) exceed liabilities.
+An accumulated surplus indicates that the Library has net resources (financial and non-financial) that can be used to provide future services.
 An accumulated deficit means that liabilities are greater than assets.